About the programme

 • Have been in receipt of Free School Meals whilst at secondary school

-• Have been looked after or in care
+• Have been looked after, in care or a young carer

 • Programme Launch